 This allows automatic installation of new core plugins upon update of the Jenkins Enterprise version

-Advantage: This strategy will keep the client master plugins up-to-date, allowing it to receive updated bug and security fixes upon release.
+Advantage: This strategy will keep the client controller plugins up-to-date, allowing it to receive updated bug and security fixes upon release.

 Disadvantage: In performing such updates, you will lose the benefits of plugin pinning

 Additionally, it can be somewhat time-consuming to keep the CJOC and Jenkins Enterprise versions for the OC integration (such as CloudBees Analytics synchronized.

 It is best to consider the pros and cons of theses plugin management strategies, then select the one that best fits your environment (particularly in regards to your IT operations and change management policies).
 There is not one best strategy that is best in all scenarios, or that represents a “one size fits all” approach.